aevartg/TicTacWenger/docs/DevelopmentManual.md

 ## Introduction:

-This manual is intended for developers so that they will be able to start working productively.
+This manual is intended for developers so that they will be able to start working productively as soon as possible.
 Following these instructions will make your machine ready to start commiting code into the repository.
 ## To be able to build and commit to the project TicTacWenger the following has to be installed and running on the machine:

 * [Java](https://www.java.com/en/download/): Needs to be installed to compile and build the project.